pingcap/blog/how-to-run-chaos-experiments-on-your-physical-machine.md

 ---
-title: How to run chaos experiments on your physical machine
+title: How to Run Chaos Experiments on Your Physical Machine
 author: ['Xiang Wang']
 date: 2021-09-14
 summary: This article describes how to use chaosd to simulate faults on physical machines.
 You can run chaosd as a command-line tool or as a service.
-tags: ['Chaos Engineering']
+tags: ['Chaos Engineering', 'Tutorial']
 categories: ['Community']
 image: /images/blog/how-to-run-chaos-experiments-on-your-physical-machine.png
 ---